DanielBakovic/license-manager-for-woocommerce/readme.txt

 Yes, there is!
 An extensive documentation describing the plugin features and functionality in detail can be found on the [plugin homepage](https://www.bebic.at/license-manager-for-woocommerce).

 == Changelog ==

+= 1.1.4 - 2019-03-30 =
+65	* Fix - Licenses keys will no longer be sent out more than once if you change the order status from "complete" to something else and then back to "complete".

 = 1.1.3 - 2019-03-24 =
 * Fix - On some environments the activate hook wouldn't work properly and the needed cryptographic secrets weren't generated.
 I negotiated a deal for this not to happen anymore.